learnelixir/learnelixir.github.io/source/_posts/2014-10-04-build-web-app-with-elixir.markdown

 ### Create A Repo

 A repo is a basic interfacte to a database (which is postgres).
-You will need to open ``web/models/repo.ex`` and add the following code
+Open ``web/models/repo.ex`` and add the following code

 ```elixir
 defmodule BookStore.Repo do